dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 # Naive join: 4 rows (the explosion) naive <- orders |> left_join(prices, by = "product_id") nrow(naive) #> [1] 4 # Fix: keep only the latest price per product, then join latest_prices <- prices |> group_by(product_id) |> slice_max(price_date, n = 1) |> ungroup() ans10 <- orders |> left_join(latest_prices, by = "product_id") ans10 #> # A tibble: 3 × 5 #> order_id product_id qty price_date price #> <chr> <dbl> <dbl> <date> <dbl> #> 1 O1 101 2 2026-03-01 11.99 #> 2 O2 101 1 2026-03-01 11.99 #> 3 O3 102 3 2026-02-01 4.50

-Explanation: The naive join has 4 rows because product 101 has 2 orders and 2 prices, so the join creates 2 x 2 = 4 rows for that product.
+Explanation: The naive join has 4 rows because product 101 has 2 orders and 2 prices, so the join creates 2 × 2 = 4 rows for that product.
 Real order tables expect one price per order, not two.
-The fix: reduce the right side to one row per key before joining. slice_max(price_date, n = 1) keeps the most recent price per product.
-Since dplyr 1.1.0, an uncontrolled many-to-many join also warns you — that warning is a red flag, not noise.
+The fix reduces the right side to one row per key before joining, slice_max(price_date, n = 1) keeps the most recent price per product.
+Since dplyr 1.1.0, an uncontrolled many-to-many join also emits a warning; that warning is a red flag, not noise.

 Mistake 1: Omitting by = and hoping for the best

 Leaving by = out lets dplyr guess keys by common column names.
-That works until your tables gain a shared column (updated_at, id) that was not meant as a join key.
+That works today, until a future table gains a shared column (updated_at, id) that was not meant as a join key.

 Mistake 2: Ignoring the many-to-many warning

 Since dplyr 1.1.0, left_join() warns when the right side has duplicate keys and the match is not one-to-one.
 Many learners ignore it.
-If the row count jumps, the warning was pointing at a real bug — fix the right side before joining.
+If the row count jumps, that warning was pointing at a real bug, fix the right side before the join.

 Mistake 3: Type mismatch on keys drops every match